maytees/denis/README.md

 # DENIS
 > [!NOTE]
-> Code in this repo is not AI generated, everything is hand written.
+> Code in this repo is not AI generated unless if specified, everything is hand written.
 If any parts were *aided* (not written) by AI, the file/block will mention.

 > [!NOTE]
 > Apple uses .local domains for their multicast dns, so adding a domain with .local won't work on MacOS; they use port `5353` for this.